MrThearMan/savestate/README.md

 ## SaveState - persistent storage of arbitrary python objects

-SaveState is meant to be a cross-platform fast file storage for arbitrary python objects, similar to python's [shelve](https://docs.python.org/3/library/shelve.html) module.
+SaveState is meant to be a cross-platform fast file storage for arbitrary python objects, like python's [shelve](https://docs.python.org/3/library/shelve.html) module.
-It's mostly a rewrite of [semidbm2](https://github.com/quora/semidbm2), but with more mapping-like functions, a context manager, and the aforementioned support for arbitrary python objects.
+It is mostly a rewrite of [semidbm2](https://github.com/quora/semidbm2), but with more mapping-like functions, a context manager, and the aforementioned support for arbitrary python objects.

 ### Implementation details:
 - Pure python